-It’s easy to forget that the holidays aren’t just about “stuff”.
+It’s easy to forget that the holidays aren’t just about “stuff.”
 Equally important is the giving of one’s time and, wherever possible, giving back.
-There are plenty of small steps your entire family can take that add up to major holiday cheer.
+Tomorrow is Giving Tuesday, and there are plenty of small steps your entire family can take that add up to major holiday cheer — even amidst a quarantine.
 We’ve compiled our favorite suggestions to teach your child to give back.

 Setting the Stage